Working with your MP on solar energy

 The solar industry has faced some serious challenges and has seen the removal and reduction of state support mechanisms:

-In 2010 the Government introduced FITs, which meant that homes which had installed solar panels, saw a good return on investment.
+In 2010 the Government introduced FITs, which meant that homes, which had installed solar panels, saw a good return on investment.
+This was a hugely successful policy, and resulted in much more solar energy coming online than the government anticipated.
 The FITs have been gradually cut:

 - In 2010, when the FIT was first introduced it paid 43.3p per KWh